DETAILED ACTION

 MPEP 2144.04 IV A states:

-Changes in Size/Proportion - In re Rose, 220 F.2d 459, 105 USPQ 237 (CCPA 1955) (Claims directed to a lumber package "of appreciable size and weight requiring handling by a lift truck" were held unpatentable over prior art lumber packages which could be lifted by hand because limitations relating to the size of the package were not sufficient to patentably distinguish over the prior art.); In re Rinehart, 531 F.2d 1048, 189 USPQ 143 (CCPA 1976) ("mere scaling up of a prior art process capable of being scaled up, if such were the case, would not establish patentability in a claim to an old process so scaled."
+Changes in Size/Proportion - In re Rose, 220 F.2d 459, 105 USPQ 237 (CCPA 1955) (Claims directed to a lumber package "of appreciable size and weight requiring handling by a lift truck" were held unpatentable over prior art lumber packages which could be lifted by hand because limitations relating to the size of the package were not sufficient to patentably distinguish over the prior art.); In re Rinehart, 531 F.2d 1048, 189 USPQ 143 (CCPA 1976) ("mere scaling up of a prior art process capable of being scaled up, if such were the case, would not establish patentability in a claim to an old process SO scaled.'
 531 F.2d at 1053, 189 USPQ at 148.).
-In Gardner v.
-TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
+In Gardner V. TEC Syst., Inc., 725 F.2d 1338, 220 USPQ 777 (Fed.
 Cir.
 1984), cert. denied, 469 U.S. 830, 225 USPQ 232 (1984), the Federal Circuit held that, where the only difference between the prior art and the claims was a recitation of relative dimensions of the claimed device and a device having the claimed relative dimensions would not perform differently than the prior art device, the claimed device was not patentably distinct from the prior art device.

 Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date, because the choice is either the thermal oxide layer has a higher density than the first oxide layer, vice versa, or they are equal, to try each of the three choices to see which one works the best in combination and it would be obvious for the user to choose wherein the thermal oxide layer has a higher density than the first oxide layer, in order to improve gate reliability.

 Claim 33 is rejected under 35 U.S.C.
-103 as being unpatentable over Onose in view of Bhalla et al. (US 20160268446 A1).
+103 as being unpatentable over Onose as modified by Ichikawa and Seki and further in view of Bhalla et al. US 20160268446.

 Bhalla discloses first forming a gate extension region (figure 11, top gate region 605 is created with a low energy implant 1101), doped channel region (in figure 4, channel region 230 is formed by implantation 204), then the gate region is formed [0019].

-Therefore, it would have been obvious to a person of ordinary skill in the art at the time of filing to form these features in the order described by Bhalla in order to achieve improved threshold voltage control [0003].
+Therefore, it would have been obvious to a person of ordinary skill in the art before the time of filing to form these features in the order described by Bhalla in order to achieve improved threshold voltage control [0003].

 Conclusion

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to KATRINA M H WALJESKI-MOSES whose telephone number is (571)272-0731.
-The examiner can normally be reached Mon- Thu.
-7:30 am- 4 pm.
+The examiner can normally be reached Mon- Fri 7:30 am- 5 pm.

 Examiner interviews are available via telephone, in-person, and video conferencing using a USPTO supplied web-based collaboration tool.
 To schedule an interview, applicant is encouraged to use the USPTO Automated Interview Request (AIR) at http://www.uspto.gov/interviewpractice.